-Lutetia is a relatively small asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
+Lutetia is a large asteroid orbiting between Mars and Jupiter in the main portion of the asteroid belt.
 NASA JPL has not classified Lutetia as potentially hazardous because its orbit does not bring it close to Earth.

-Lutetia orbits the sun every 1,388 days (3.80 years), coming as close as 2.04 AU and reaching as far as 2.83 AU from the sun.
-Lutetia is about 95.8 kilometers in diameter, making it larger than most asteroids, comparable in size to the U.S. state of Delaware.
+Lutetia orbits the sun every 1,390 days (3.81 years), coming as close as 2.04 AU and reaching as far as 2.83 AU from the sun.
+Lutetia is about 95.8 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to the U.S. state of Delaware.

 The rotation of Lutetia has been observed.
 It completes a rotation on its axis every 8.17 days.